 Not supported by all integrations

-Some selling channel integrations do not support gift order tags.
+Some selling channel integrations do not support gift tags.
 To see if the integration you use supports this feature, check the integration's page in the Integrations Help Guide.

 Use a custom packing slip template for gift orders

 Depending on your document options, the default packing slip template in ShipStation will include item prices.
-Typically, customers do not want the cost of the item shown to the recipient when it's purchased as a gift.
+Typically, customers do not want the cost of the item shown to the recipient when it's a gift.
 We recommend you create a custom packing slip that does not include item prices or order totals and use that template for any gift orders.
 You should also ensure that the [Gift Message] field replacement is used so any message from the buyer is included there as well.